gavel with wedding rings

 Working With Collaborative Professionals Addressing the Needs of a Client

-During a collaborative divorce, the lawyers may agree to hire a neutral professional who does not have ties to either spouse.
-This outside professional provides an unbiased assessment of any legal, personal, or financial concerns that arise during the collaborative law process.
+During a collaborative divorce, the lawyers may agree to hire neutral professionals from various practice areas who do not have ties to either spouse.
+These outside professionals can provide an unbiased assessment of any legal, personal, or financial concerns that arise during the collaborative law process.

 Potential neutral professionals include: